nbrandaleone-blog/canary-blog/README.md

 ![Diagram 2](images/canary-flowchart.png)

 The first component is [ECS Events](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_cwe_events.html), which tracks container or task changes.
-We are intersted in being notified once a new task is _RUNNING_.
+We are interested in being notified once a new task is _RUNNING_.
 We tell [CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) to send notification to a Lambda function, which will discriminate the event stream, focusing only on those relevant to our canary deployment.